[General curriculum vitae]

 Jais and Alfonso Caiani.

-In Liverpool I have sung with the Renaissance Music Group
+In Liverpool, around 1999 I sang with the Renaissance Music Group

 (Morris Davies)